Gimly/vscode-matlab/README.md

   **Remark:** If you don't want the *lint on save* option and you want to remove the error message being displayed when the extension activates, change the `matlab.lintOnSave` option in the settings file to `False`.

+#### Setting the linter congiguration
+By adding `"matlab.linterConfig" : "path-to-linter-config-file"` to your VSCode configuration file, you can pass a configuration file to the mlint call.
+Check [Matlab's documentation](https://uk.mathworks.com/help/matlab/ref/mlint.html) to create this configuration file.

 #### Setting the linter encoding
 For some languages, like Chinese, the return of the linter is not using the default utf-8 encoding, but a different encoding (gb2312 for Chinese).
 If the linting doesn't show correctly, change the `matlab.linterEncoding` to the encoding used by your Windows console.
 For example, if your Windows is installed in Chinese, add `"matlab.linterEncoding" : "gb2312"` to your settings.json.